The Party's Over and Other Great Willie Nelson Songs: Background

-Recording and Composition
+Recording and composition

-Chet Atkins, who delegated responsibilities to Felton Jarvis for Nelson’s previous LP, returned as producer for The Party’s Over and Other Great Willie Nelson Songs.
+Chet Atkins, who delegated responsibilities to Felton Jarvis for Nelson’s previous LP, returned as producer for The Party's Over and Other Great Willie Nelson Songs.
 Nelson managed to have two members from his band, steel guitarist Jimmy Day and drummer Johnny Bush, participate in the recording sessions, although Atkins said no to the using Nelson's full band in the studio.
-Unlike his last two albums, which were dominated by cover songs, The Party’s Over boasted only original compositions.
-The title track had been written years earlier when Nelson had been living in Houston and was part of a two week songwriting spurt that saw him also write “Funny How Time Slips Away,” “Crazy,” “Mr. Record Man,” and I Gotta Get Drunk.”
-It would reach number 24 on the singles chart.
-A second single, “Blackjack County Chain,” which had been written for Nelson by Red Lane, was climbing the country singles chart at number 21 when radio stations started banning the record for its grisly content.
-“I’ll Stay Around” was co-written with Hank Cochran, who helped get Nelson a job writing for Pamper Music when the Texan first arrived in Nashville in 1960.
+Unlike his last two albums, which were dominated by cover songs, The Party's Over boasted only original compositions.
+The title track had been written years earlier when Nelson had been living in Houston and was part of a two week songwriting spurt that saw him also write "Funny How Time Slips Away", "Crazy", "Mr. Record Man", and "I Gotta Get Drunk".
+It reached number 24 on the singles chart.
+A second single, "Blackjack County Chain", which had been written for Nelson by Red Lane, was climbing the country singles chart at number 21 when radio stations started banning the record for its grisly content.
+"I'll Stay Around" was co-written with Hank Cochran, who helped get Nelson a job writing for Pamper Music when the Texan first arrived in Nashville in 1960.